pnnl/pyraabe/README.md

 Usage:
 ------
 Executing PyRaabe is quite simple.
 After installation, the command ``pyraabe`` will become available in your terminal.
-Usage overview is accessible via ``pyraabe --help`` or ``-h``, but all that needs to be supplied is a path to the input surface (.stl) and a path to the desired output folder.
-Gravity direction may be specified, and defaults to [0, -1, 0].
+Usage overview is accessible via ``pyraabe --help`` or ``-h``, but all that needs to be supplied is a path to the input surface (.stl), a path to the desired output folder, and a gravity direction vector (below example represents -Y direction).
 Note that the input surface must be open at the inlet and all outlets.
 ```bash
 pyraabe input.stl output_dir/ --gravity 0 -1 0
 ```